wp-plugins/wc-shipping-tikijne/README.md

 * Add - Intuitive update tarif Do it your self.
 User can have option to display Cek Resi or not.
 = 1.2.5.1 =
-* Tweak - Fix Invalid shipping Method when it is run with latest woocommerce 2.3.11
+* Tweak - Fix Invalid shipping Method when it is run with latest woocommerce 2.3.11 = 1.2.5.2 =
+* Tweak - Address is auto populated in checkout billing and shipping form for user which is logged in and accessing checkout page